MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     and ending at 6 p.m.

 3. Enter the date you want the checks of your data to begin and to end.
-If you don’t want the checks of your data to end, mark the No End Date option.
+If you don't want the checks of your data to end, mark the No End Date option.

 4. Mark Keep Alert History to keep a record of dates and times that the alert conditions occurred and the recipients who were notified each time, and mark